Collin-Park/Pre-Work-Part-1-OSX/README.md

-Webfont is rendered differently for different operating systems, the font sizes, padding and margins are changed here to suit linux
+Webfont is rendered differently for different operating systems, the font sizes, padding and margins are changed here to suit MacOS (High Sierra)